hermanwongkm/AlgoPratice/readme.md

 **Counting Method**

 This method involves storing the the value of the first array as an index for a new array.

-**Sliding window Method**

-This method involves having a starting point and ending point, usually at the start or the end of an array.
-And then based on some criteria, you move either one of it.

 **Prefix Sum Method**